How TTD (The Trade Desk) Makes Money in 2025: A Deep-Dive With Income Statement

 5. How does TTD's effective tax rate compare to previous years?

-TTD's effective tax rate in Q2 2025 was 32.3%, consistent with previous years.
-This moderate rate is primarily due to the company’s international structure and the impact of share-based compensation.
+TTD's effective tax rate in Q3 2025 was 35.6%, consistent with previous years.
+This moderate rate is primarily due to international structuring and share-based compensation tax benefits.